 The Drapers Arms in London is well known among consumers and those in the trade as one of the finest pubs for food in the city.

-The pub’s menu, created by its skillful head chef Luke Frankie, is a perfect mix of rustic classics and modern techniques.
+The pub’s menu is a perfect mix of rustic classics and modern techniques, a shining example of gastropub cuisine.

 Desserts include chocolate brownie with whipped cream, biscuit and candied hazelnuts; passion fruit posset with shortbread; and caramelised pineapple sponge with lime and coconut cream.